evan-buss/projects/readme.md

 # Future Project Ideas

+## Trello Desktop Widget for Windows 10

+Similar to the Sticky Notes app, I want to view certain trello lists or boards on the desktop.
+Simple things like To-do lists.
+I am thinking of making it with C# but if I want cross platform I'll have to use something like GTK or QT.

 ## A simple type racing clone.
 Takes comments from reddit.
 Use websockets to have a live typing race with others.